reinhart1010/nix/docs/en/common/aws.md

 # aws

 The official CLI tool for Amazon Web Services.
-Some subcommands such as `aws s3` have their own usage documentation.
+Some subcommands such as `s3` have their own usage documentation.
 More information: <https://aws.amazon.com/cli>.

 - Configure the AWS Command-line: